Roman Republican Coins and Books by Andrew McCabe

 • CNG45, 1532, Cf. Crawford 231.
 C.RENI Triens.
 No Triens listed by Crawford.

 • Triton I, 1082, Cf. Crawford 232/3.
 CN.GEL Triens with a laurel wreath on top of Minerva’s helmet.
-Richard Shaefer suggests that it may be a general feature not noted by Crawford as all other specimens of the type are very worn, including the one I illustrate which may or may not have a wreath at 1pm.
+Richard Schaefer suggests that it may be a general feature not noted by Crawford as all other specimens of the type are very worn, including the one I illustrate which may or may not have a wreath at 1pm.

 • CNG45, 1549 and 1550, Cf. Crawford 241.
 L.TREBANI Uncia.
 Two examples of the Uncia which is not listed by Crawford.